 The sensor outputs obtained during calibration are used to calculate the calibration graph for the monitor and the accuracy of the standard solutions will, therefore, have a direct effect upon the overall accuracy of the monitor.
 Given accurate standards, it is clear that the best accuracy would be expected at the two calibration points.
 Ideally, the concentrations of the two standards should bracket the expected sample concentration closely, but the latter often varies quite widely.
-In practice it is convenient, and often the best compromise, to use standards whose concentrations are one decade apart, i.e. differ by a factor of 10, and bracket the expected range of sample concentrations is expected to be 5 to 10 ppm, then standards of 2 and 20 ppm could be used - see Section 8.1.2 concerning low concentration ammonia standards.
+In practice it is convenient, and often the best compromise, to use standards whose concentrations are one decade apart, i.e. differ by a factor of 10, and bracket the expected range of sample concentrations.
+For example, if the range of sample concentrations is expected to be 5 to 10 ppm, then standards of 2 and 20 ppm could be used - see Section 8.1.2 concerning low concentration ammonia standards.